scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 val res3: Int = 3
 ```

-To smoothen the migration, the deprecation warnings will only be emitted if you compile with the `-strict` flag under Dotty 3.
-Alphanumeric methods that are defined without the `@infix` annotation used in an infix position will be deprecated by default starting with Dotty 3.1.
+To smoothen the migration, the deprecation warnings will only be emitted if you compile with the `-strict` flag under Scala 3.
+Alphanumeric methods that are defined without the `@infix` annotation used in an infix position will be deprecated by default starting with Scala 3.1.

 For more information, see the the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
 Note that the `@alpha` annotation also described in the documentation is planned for the future and is not available in this release.